MatteoMagnini/ExactLearner-LLM/README.md

 # ExactLearner+LLM

-This is a Java implementation of the ExactLearner+LLM tool described in the paper "Actively Learning EL Terminologies from Large Language Models".
+This is a Java implementation of the ExactLearner+LLM tool.
+This is the version described in the thesis "ExactLearner+LLM: A Tool for Learning EL Ontologies using Large Language Models".

-TODO: description of the tool and its functionality.

-TODO: installation instructions.

-TODO: how to run the experiments.